32

 1970 Palmer 97p

 Tasted in April 2007.
-Still young colour.
-It shows incredibly rich, sophisticated and intense on the nose.
-There were many fruit aromas here, wine appeared extremely well-balanced and with sheer elegance.
-In the palate, it was multidimensional and with such sophisticated touch, that you simply lost your breath.
-An aristocratic wine with extremely delightful style and high class, which easily holds 10 more years in the cellar, if stored properly as our bottle was.
+It was vibrant, sophisticated, and intense on the nose.
+There were many fruit aromas here, and the wine appeared extremely well-balanced and with sheer elegance.
+The palate was multidimensional, and the touch was so sophisticated that it took your breath away.
+It is an aristocratic wine with a highly delightful style and high class that will easily hold ten more years in the cellar if appropriately stored, as our bottle was.

 1967 Palmer 84p.